 Upgrades to the rail network

-To take full advantage of the extra capacity on the rail network created by the Metro Tunnel and its new High Capacity Metro Trains, a range of upgrades are proposed on the Sunbury, Cranbourne and Pakenham lines.
+To take full advantage of the extra capacity on the rail network created by the Metro Tunnel and its new High Capacity Metro Trains, a range of upgrades are being delivered on the Sunbury, Sandringham, Cranbourne and Pakenham lines.